embeddedgo/patch/readme.md

 This repository contains patches that can be used to add Embedded Go supported architectures to the [reference Go compiler](https://golang.org).

+The main way to install Embedded Go is to use precompiled binary packages.
+See [https://embeddedgo.github.io/getting_started] for download links.

 The alternate way to try Embedded Go with the last (unstable) changes is to clone the https://github.com/embeddedgo/go repository.

 Currently supported architectures: